npongratz/webapp-prototype/ansible/roles/npongratz.fileserver-linux/README.md

-# Ansible Role: Packer RHEL/CentOS Configuration for Vagrant VirtualBox
+# Ansible Role: run fileserver-linux on startup

-This role configures RHEL/CentOS to start whatever is in /tmp/bin on bootup.
+This role ensures fileserver-linux is running upon startup (in theory).
+TODO: see if this is true.

 Based on geerlingguy.packer-rhel